 Mann was arrested in March 2004 along with 61 other suspected coup plotters when their aircraft landed in Zimbabwe.

-The group had planned to overthrow Teodora Obiang Nguema, who has ruled the country since 1979.
+The group had planned to overthrow Teodoro Obiang Nguema Mbasogo, Equatorial Guinea’s president, who has ruled the country since 1979.

 Mann and Du Toit had set up Executive Outcomes, which operated from Pretoria in South Africa and helped the Angolan government to protect its oil installations from rebels during that country’s civil war.

-Mann’s arrival in Britain comes a day before Equatorial Guinea opens its presidential election campaign.
+Tuesday’s announcement comes as Equatorial Guinea opens its presidential election campaign on Thursday.

 The vote is set for November 29 and Obiang Nguema is seeking another mandate.